Please ensure Javascript is enabled for purposes of website accessibility

 • Watch for items damaged by heat, moisture, or pests.
 These go straight to the toss pile.

 Halfway through your declutter and already have a mountain of junk?
-Call Junk Smiths at 714-369-8886 or book online for same-day pickup.
+Call Junk Smiths at 714-369-8886 or book online for same-day pickup in Orange County and Los Angeles.

-Clean organized garage after a full cleanout with labeled storage bins
+Clean organized garage with labeled storage bins on shelves after a full declutter and cleanout

 Decluttering for Life Events